How Flour Affects Pizza Crust Flavor: Myth vs. Reality

 Now, let’s look at how all this impacts the flavor of your dough.

-The Effect of White Flour on Flavor
+The Effect of White Flour on Pizza Crust Flavor: Why Refined Flours Result in a Neutral Flavor Profile

 As mentioned earlier, white flour is made almost entirely from the endosperm of the wheat kernel, which is nearly flavorless.